 Make sure you review the credit outcome sent to your University student email account or on your offer letter before deciding whether to submit an appeal.
-Submit an enquiry if you have any questions about your credit outcome.
+Submit a request if you have any questions about your credit outcome.

 If you disagree with the outcome of your application, you may be able to submit an appeal within 15 working days of your application outcome.